Policies & Procedures

 Listen to your instructors and counselors

 Contribute to a positive learning experience

 Endangering the health and safety of themselves, other campers, and/or staff or volunteers.

-Stealing, damaging, or failing to care for Medics Camp equipment or property
+Stealing, damaging, or failing to care for Medics Camp equipment or property.

 Stealing, damaging, or failing to care for facility property or the property of others.

-Continual disruption of the program.
+Continual disruption of program delivery.

 Refusal to follow the behavior guidelines.

 Using profanity or inappropriate language or displaying clothing with offensive content.